alisi1989/CLUES2-Companion/README.md

 }
 ```

-`After the point estimate the script asks if the users want to proceed with the boostraps:`
+`After the point estimate, the script will ask users if they would like to calculate the confidence intervals using a bootstrap approach:`

 ```
 Proceed with bootstrap dating? [y/N]: y
 ```
-`If the users type "y":`
+`If the users type "y", they will be prompted to provide additioanl information (e.g., time bin size and number of replicates):`

 ```
 ▶  Bootstrap settings
-Epochs to scan before initial onset (e.g. 200): 50
-Epochs to scan after initial onset (e.g. 500): 500
-Non overlapping windows size  [default is 25]: 25 Number of bootstrap replicates  [default is 100]: 100 df score for CLUES2  [default is 450]: 600
+Start point to scan in generations ago before initial onset (e.g. 200): 50 End point to scan in generations ago after initial onset (e.g. 500): 500 Non-overlapping time bin size  [default is 25]: 25 Number of bootstrap replicates  [default is 100]: 100 df score for CLUES2  [default is 450]: 600
 Importance sampling of branch lengths: 200

-Break-points : 50
+Break-points : 50 (50-75)
-75
+75 (75-100)
 100
 125
 150